Bhanukiran889/anlytics-app/README.md

 ## Limitations & Notes
 - No UI for adding/editing sales, products, or customers (data is seeded via script).
-- Bonus features (real-time, export, advanced filtering) are not included.
+- Bonus features (export, advanced filtering) are not included.

 ---